Teaching

 Recognition

-University Teaching Award.
-Received as Head Teaching Assistant for Introduction to American Politics (Princeton, Spring 2020) under Professor Paul Frymer.
-The class transitioned from in-person to remote midway through the semester at the start of the COVID pandemic.
-I maintained the same pedagogy and emphasis on participation, and found that students were hungry for the kind of community and academic discourse the pandemic had cut off.
+University Teaching Award (Princeton, 2020).
+Received as Head Teaching Assistant for American Politics (POL 220) with Paul Frymer.
+The class transitioned from in-person to remote midway through the semester as COVID hit.
+I held the same pedagogy and emphasis on participation, and found students were hungry for the kind of community and academic discourse the pandemic had cut off.

-Best of Access, Diversity, and Inclusion (BADI) Award.
-Received in 2021 for co-founding Students of Color and Allies at Princeton in 2019, with fellow graduate students Sonya Chen, Sonny Kim, and Rikio Inouye, and for related advocacy in the Politics Department on issues of access, diversity, and inclusion.
+Best of Access, Diversity, and Inclusion (BADI) Award (Princeton, 2021).
+For co-founding Students of Color and Allies in 2019 — with fellow graduate students Sonya Chen, Sonny Kim, and Rikio Inouye — and for related advocacy in the Politics Department on access, diversity, and inclusion.

 Foundations of data analysis for political science research.
 Students learn R using dplyr and ggplot2 — importing, tidying, transforming, joining, and visualizing data — alongside research design and quantitative methods.
 Across four problem sets and a semester-long research project, students move from exploratory analysis to producing a literature review, research design, and pre-analysis plan on a topic of their own choosing.
 By the end of the class, students can read, critique, and produce empirical political science.